 Coastal and Marine Ecosystem Monitoring

-AI can monitor marine species, identify marine pollution, detect changes in coral reefs (Gonzalez-Rivero et al., 2020), and assist in the sustainable management of coastal resources (Figure 1) to safeguard coastal and marine ecosystems.
+AI can monitor marine species, identify marine pollution, detect changes in coral reefs (Gonzalez-Rivero et al., 2020), and assist in the sustainable management of coastal resources (Fig. 1) to safeguard coastal and marine ecosystems.
 Analyzing photos or films of marine habitats using image recognition algorithms is one prominent trend in marine research.
 These algorithms are useful tools for tracking changes in animal populations and identifying regions where ecological harm is being caused by human activity since they can identify creatures or items of interest.
 Underwater noises may also be analyzed by ML algorithms (Lou et al., 2023).
 It might be difficult to comprehend underwater soundscapes, but machine learning can identify

 and separate certain sounds from background noise.
 Researchers and managers may keep an eye on shifts in ecosystem dynamics and learn a lot about how marine ecosystems have changed thanks to this capacity (Ditria et al., 2022).
 High-definition (HD) digital camera picture sequences taken by fixed underwater stations, autonomous underwater vehicles (AUVs), and remotely operated vehicles (ROVs) in different maritime areas may be analyzed using computer vision algorithms in marine research.
 By offering information on fish abundance, species composition, and quantity in various places, this technology makes it easier to identify regions where fish may be active in their natural environment.

-Figure 1 AI with remote sensors for coastal and marine ecosystem monitoring
+Fig. 1.
+AI with remote sensors for coastal and marine ecosystem monitoring

 Biodiversity Conservation and Habitat Monitoring